mmabardy/photo_backup/README.md

-# photo_backup
+# photo_backu
-CURRENTLY NOT WORKING...
-AT ALL!
+Currently does some of the things I want
-Basically, it only does what the example from fs_extra does
+It takes 2 inputs, generates a date-time stamp and copies all files/folder structure from source to destination

 A rust program for backing up photos from an SD card to an external media